redbadger/awesome-badger/chriswhealy/Introduction to WebAssembly Text/09/README.md

     )
   )

-  ;; The square root operation leaves a single f64 value on the stack ;; We now exit and this becomes the function's return value )
+  ;; The f64.sqrt operation leaves a single f64 value on the stack; therefore, this ;; becomes the function's return value
+)
 ```